How to Get Into Bowdoin

 Bowdoin College Interview

 Like the SAT or ACT scores, an interview with Bowdoin is not mandatory; however, it is strongly recommended.
-The interview will allow you to introduce yourself personally to the admissions team and share your academic interests and personal and future goals.
+The interview will allow you to learn about Bowdoin from alumni and share your academic interests and personal and future goals.

 It's also a fantastic opportunity to ask questions about the school, programs, or campus.
 It can lead to building a solid connection with your interviewer.

-Participating in the interview can also make a positive impression on the admissions committee, more so than if you had just included your supplemental essay; so if an acceptance at Bowdoin is your goal, it's best to schedule an interview.
+Participating in the interview can also make a positive impression on the admissions committee, more so than if you had just included your supplemental essay; so if an acceptance at Bowdoin is your goal, it's best to schedule a college interview

 Only one interview per student is allowed, so make sure you practice, practice, practice!